Course Outline

 II.
 Digital Accessibility and WCAG Standard

-1. What is digital accessibility?
+1. What is digital accessibility?;

-2. Who sets digital accessibility standards?
+2. Who sets standards for digital accessibility?;

-3. WCAG as the foundation of accessibility
+3. WCAG as the foundation of accessibility;

-4. WCAG documents
+4. WCAG documents;

-5. Division of WCAG guidelines
+5. Division of WCAG guidelines;

-6. WCAG standard
+6. WCAG standard;

 7. When did accessibility become mandatory?